-This guideline provides general information and advice to researchers and sponsors in the context of the COVID-19 pandemic.
+This guideline provides general information and advice to researchers and sponsors in the context of Public health emergencies and pandemics.
 It is directed towards those involved in clinical trial and other relevant clinical research.
-This guidance provides general information and advice to institutions conducting or overseeing research, researchers and sponsors in the context of the COVID-19 pandemic.
+This guidance provides general information and advice to institutions conducting or overseeing research, researchers, and sponsors in the context of Public health emergencies and pandemics.

-The purpose of this guideline is

-Assist those overseeing, conducting and reviewing clinical trial research to maximize the safety of research participants and to minimize risks to participants and the community, to researchers and also ensure the integrity of the clinical trials.
+The purpose of this guideline is to assist those overseeing, conducting, and reviewing clinical trial research to maximize the safety of research participants and to minimize risks to participants and the community, to researchers and ensure the integrity of the clinical trials.

 Compliance with or adherence to regulations, guidelines, codes, policies and other standards remains necessary.
-That said, interpretation of research responsibilities in the context of the current crisis should be informed by flexibility, consultation and good sense so as to retain the focus on the safety and well-being of those most at risk in the institutions and communities.
+That said, interpretation of research responsibilities in the context of the current crisis should be informed by flexibility, consultation, and good sense so as to retain the focus on the safety and well-being of those most at risk in the institutions and communities.